tigerchen52/LOVE/README.md

 ## What is LOVE?
 LOVE, **L**earning **O**ut-of-**V**ocabulary **E**mbeddings, is the name of our beautiful model given by [Fabian Suchanek](https://suchanek.name/).

-LOVE can produce word embeddings for arbitrary words, including out-of-vocabulary words like misspelled, rare words, domain-specific words.....
+LOVE can produce word embeddings for arbitrary words, including out-of-vocabulary words like misspelled words, rare words, domain-specific words.....

 Specifically, LOVE follows the principle of mimick-like models [2] to generate vectors for unseen words, by learning the behavior of pre-trained embeddings using only the surface form of words, as shown in the below figure.